EnricoZanetti/wisdomGPT/README.md

-# **WisdomGPT: A Framework for Knowledge-Enhanced Transformer Training**
+# **wisdomGPT: A Framework for Knowledge-Enhanced Transformer Training**

-**WisdomGPT** is a powerful framework designed to train, fine-tune, and evaluate **Transformer models** for knowledge-intensive tasks.
+**wisdomGPT** is a powerful framework designed to train, fine-tune, and evaluate **Transformer models** for knowledge-intensive tasks.
 It demonstrates how pretraining on a vast corpus of text containing world knowledge (e.g., Wikipedia) significantly enhances a model's ability to generalize beyond the training data.
-By fine-tuning the pretrained model on task-specific datasets, **WisdomGPT** enables models to perform well on knowledge-driven challenges.
+By fine-tuning the pretrained model on task-specific datasets, **wisdomGPT** enables models to perform well on knowledge-driven challenges.

 ## Key Concepts